 We begin our discussion of the purposes of decoupling by fully describing the utility profit-making opportunity sans decoupling.
 At the conclusion of a rate case, the regulators approve electricity rates such that each kWh sold provides the utility with a return on its investment.
 The rates of return embedded in each expected sale of kWhs may not be the same for every kWh expected to be sold.
 However, every rate of return is greater than or equal to zero.
-Now, a positive rate of return means that any actual increase in sales above the forecasted level of sales causes an increase in the utility's profits between rate cases, as long as the costs of these incremental sales.
+Now, a positive rate of return means that any actual increase in sales above the forecasted level of sales causes an increase in the utility's profits between rate cases, as long as the costs of these incremental sales do not exceed the incremental revenues that are obtained from the incremental sales.
 Consequently, the utility eschews DSM without decoupling.
-Instead, it wants to increase its annual sales up to the point where the last kWh sold provides a zero return to the utility.
+Instead, it wants to increase its annual sales up to the point where the last kWh sold provides a zero return to the utility.12

 This description supports the conventional wisdom that a profit-oriented utility wants to sell as much electricity as possible in the years between rate cases.
-The reasoning behind this claim is that the additional cost of increasing the volume of sales beyond the level of forecasted sales is usually less than the additional revenue the utility receives from the sale of these additional kWhs.
-Consequently, any increase in sales between rate cases generates additional profits for the utility.
+The reasoning behind this claim is that the additional cost of increasing the volume of sales beyond the level of forecasted sales is usually less than the additional revenue the utility receives from the sale of these additional kWhs.13 Consequently, any increase in sales between rate cases generates additional profits for the utility.